-Have you ever had a gut feeling, as you were about to introduce two friends, that they may not get along?
-One of these friends is someone you may hold in high regard.
-The other — while you hate to admit it — is someone you’re a little ashamed of and worry they may embarrass you in front of the other friend.
-As a result, you may wonder: why am I experiencing shame, and why do I even care?
+Have you ever had a gut feeling, as you were about to introduce two friends, that they might not get along?
+One of these friends is someone you hold in high regard.
+The other — though it’s hard to admit — is someone you’re slightly ashamed of and worry they might embarrass you in front of the other friend.
+Consequently, you might ponder: why am I feeling this shame, and why do I even care?